How To Re-Engineer Your About Page For More Sales

 Promises and Guarantees

 If you have a potent guarantee, showcase it on your About page.
 But avoid the standard ‘we guarantee you’ll be happy’ type of guarantee.
 It doesn’t work very well.
-So what you must do is beef it up a little – give them a specific guarantee with a penalty imposed on you if you don’t deliver on your promise.
+So beef it up a little – give them a specific guarantee with a self-imposed penalty if you don’t deliver on your promise.

 Top 16 Ways to Ramp Up Your About Page